ocristian/java-box/lambdas-and-streams/README.md

 ##### Functions as Values

-lambda expressions allows functions to be trated as values make this much simpler than anonymous inner classes
+lambda expressions allows functions to be treated as values make this much simpler than anonymous inner classes

 ### Lesson 2.2 - Elements of Stream